-Washington, D.C. – The Australian Building Codes Board, the National Research Council of Canada, New Zealand Ministry of Business, Innovation and Employment, and International Code Council today publicly released the statement of outcomes that emerged from the recently-launched global initiative on building resilience.
-While the world – including the building safety community – continues to respond to the COVID-19 pandemic, there is recognition that risks to buildings and communities caused by increasingly intense severe weather events do not disappear and must continue to be addressed.
+The Australian Building Codes Board; the National Research Council of Canada; the New Zealand Ministry of Business, Innovation and Employment; and the International Code Council publicly released the statement of outcomes that emerged from the recently launched global initiative on building resilience.
+While the world — including the building safety community — continues to respond to the COVID-19 pandemic, there is recognition that risks to buildings and communities caused by increasingly intense severe weather events do not disappear and must continue to be addressed.
 Following a devastating bushfire season in Australia and on the cusp of the summer hurricane season, the launch of the global resiliency dialogue represents a commitment by the four organizations to collaborate in the development of building codes that draw on both building science and climate science to improve the resilience of buildings and communities to intensifying risks from weather-related natural hazards.

 In addition to collaborating to support research initiatives and information sharing that will help promote more resilient buildings, the group is now embarking on the development of international building resilience guidelines, designed to be globally applicable.

-Michel Dumoulin, Vice-President, Engineering at the National Research Council of Canada, noted ”We are committed to ensuring our buildings and infrastructure are built to be resilient, and remain dedicated to this through our support for the initiative and the exchange of international best practices that will benefit our partners across the globe.”
+Michel Dumoulin, vice president of engineering at the National Research Council of Canada, noted, ”We are committed to ensuring our buildings and infrastructure are built to be resilient and remain dedicated to this through our support for the initiative and the exchange of international best practices that will benefit our partners across the globe.”